AK7iwi/ft_irc/README.md

 a) Use:

-The struct pollfd is used with the poll() system call in C to monitor multiple file descriptors (e.g., sockets, pipes, or files) for events such as readiness for reading or writing.
+The struct pollfd is used with the poll() system call in C++ to monitor multiple file descriptors (e.g., sockets, pipes, or files) for events such as readiness for reading or writing.

 b) Parameters: